omarahmedelnemr/TwitterTrendsDataset/README.md

 # TwitterTrendsDataset
-The Dataset Consist of Four Features, AutherName on Twitter, his Unique ID which starts with @ Sign, the Trend That Collected the Tweet From and The Tweet isself
+The Dataset Consist of Four Features:
+`autherName` Which Represent His Name on Twitter, `autherID` his Unique ID which starts with @ Sign, `trend` the Trend That Collected the Tweet From `tweetText` The Tweet isself